Focus and Scope

 - Business models for SGs

-- Pervasive gaming
+- Pervasive and mobile gaming

 - Products to support SG development and deployment